sjoconnor/fitocracy-api/README.md

 # My Lifts

-Hitting `localhost:4567/user/activities` will return JSON with all of your lifts.
-Very soon I will implement a route that will allow access to a specific lifts statistics, but this is a  start.
+Hitting `/user/:username/activities` will return JSON with all of your lifts.
+For now the `:username` paramater is just fluff, as all actions will be done based upon the logged in user.
+In the future the passed in `:username` will be used.

 Sample output: